AleksandrRogov/DynamicsWebApi/.github/README.md

 There are also out of the box Web API limitations for batch operations:

 * Batch requests can contain up to 1000 individual requests and cannot contain other batch requests.
+* Not supported in Microsoft Power Pages. (checked June 2024)

 You can find an official documentation that covers Web API batch requests here: [Execute batch operations using the Web API](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/webapi/execute-batch-operations-using-web-api).